 Myth 1: You can’t get paid for house sitting in Australia

 I’ve seen it stated quite adamantly on a blog by an unpaid house sitter that you can’t possibly get paid to house sit in expensive Sydney homes.
-Obviously this isn’t true at all!
+As I’ve proved, this isn’t true at all!
 There’s a huge demand for local house sitters who charge a fee and offer pet care as a business in Australia, including Sydney.